Malware Isn’t Going Anywhere

-This feed includes IP addresses known to actively host malicious files and command and control systems for malware and ransomware.
-The constant monitoring of traffic destined to such addresses, as well as potentially blocking access to the ones that host C2s, for example, is an effective protection measure and valuable information for research purposes.
+This feed contains IP addresses known to actively host malicious files and command and control systems for malware and ransomware.
+Monitoring traffic destined to such addresses, as well as potentially blocking access to the ones that host C2s, for example, is an effective network protection measure and provides valuable information for research purposes.
 Updated every hour.

 Malware Patrol acquires and monitors domain generation algorithms (DGAs) used by multiple malware and ransomware families.
 Most ransomware won’t be able the encrypt files if they can’t reach a C&C (command and control) server to retrieve cryptographic keys.
 Blocking access to domains generated via DGA is an effective way to prevent data loss and extortion.
 Monitoring DNS queries and network traffic to such domains is a way to determine computers in the internal network that may be infected.
 Updated every hour.